Maryland National Guard reached a history-making milestone last year by becoming the first-ever to be led by all-female leadership.

 When Singh came into her role as adjutant general in 2015, her priority was to build a robust team of excellence – in her experience that starts with diversity.

-And now that proverbial bench is not only filled with female leaders at the top, but they also share a commonality of being mothers.
+And now that proverbial bench is not only filled with female leaders at the top, who also share a commonality of being mothers.

 “One of the things that I do is I’m always reflecting.
 At the end of the day I do a 360, like ‘what did Janeen do today, what could I have done better, who did I affect,’ but bigger picture when you think about how long the National Guard has existed, when you think about how many soldiers have gone through – to think about that this is the first time that we have been able to align (all-female leadership), this it’s really striking.”